 Along with its competitors, Shutters faces the straightforward task of providing all the top-notch service, design, and amenities suitable to high-powered Angelenos, while at the same time creating a calm, relaxed beachside getaway from the pressures and pace of Hollywood.
 For the most part, it succeeds, meeting most expectations for a luxury lodging.

 One of Shutters' greatest advantages is its stellar beachfront location.
 Only two of Santa Monica's hotels are right on the beach -- this one, and its stiffest competition, next-door sister property, Casa Del Mar.
 While many nearby hotels have beautiful rooms and high-design lobbies, Shutters one-ups them with design by Michael Smith, whose portfolio includes the Obama White House.
-White-wood trimmings and gray shingles make the whole place look like a giant East Coast summer home, and all of its luxury components -- a well-regarded spa, a pool, and two popular restaurants -- put it near the top of the town's high-end hotel heap.
+White-wood trimmings and gray shingles make the whole place look like a giant East Coast summer home, and all of its luxury components -- a well-regarded spa, a pool, and three popular restaurants -- put it near the top of the town's high-end hotel heap.
 Celebrities regularly head here -- comedian Dave Chappelle was there during Oyster's visit and HBO's Entourage filmed a scene at Coast, the on-site restaurant.

 Still, you'll pay top-dollar to stay at Shutters, and it's missing one key ingredient of a true getaway: an intimate setting.
 With 198 rooms and a buzzing atmosphere, it can't replicate the laid-back coziness one finds at smaller spots like the charming, off-beach 63-room Oceana or even the next-door, 128-room Casa Del Mar.
 With three buildings, its guests often have to walk outdoors between two elevators to get to their rooms.
 And while the public spaces have sumptuous seating, beautiful fireplaces, and artwork by David Hockney and Roy Lichtenstein, they can get busy and feel cramped.
 Frequent private events and densely arranged lounge chairs bring crowds to what ought to be a serene pool area.
-Cars zip in and out of the circular driveway at the as people shuttle between power lunches and meet-and-greets.
+Cars zip in and out of the circular driveway at the entrance as people shuttle between power lunches and meet-and-greets.
 And while it's hard to beat staying so close to the sand, in the summer the beach swarms with Angelinos escaping the stifling inland heat, and the Strand bike path and former muscle beach area in front of the hotel tend to attract homeless and runaways.